xot/ElectraOne/README.md

 In Ableton Live, each track typically has a selected device, and usually the selected device on the currently selected track is controlled by a remote control surface.
 This specific selected device is called the *appointed* device (and is indicated by Live using the 'Blue Hand').

+Starting with firmware 3.4 on a modern E1 (the mkII, i.e hardware revision 3.0 or larger), specially crafted presets to control such appointed effects and instruments can be preloaded to the E1 for fast recall.
+See for instructions below.

-The remote script looks for a preloaded preset for the appointed device in ```Devices.py``` and uses that if it exists.
-You can add your own favourite preset layout here.
+The remote script looks for a preloaded preset for the appointed device using the device name, first on the E1 itself, and then in ```Devices.py```.
+It the first one it finds.
+You can add your own favourite preset layout in anyof these locations.
 The easiest way to create such a preset (to ensure that it properly interfaces with this E1 remote script) is to modify dumps made by this script.
 See [below](#device-preset-dumps).

 ![Delay preloaded preset](./images/delay.png "Delay preloaded preset")

 If no preloaded preset exists, it creates a preset on the fly.
-The preset is uploaded to the E1 to the second preset slot in bank 6 by default (*overwriting any preset currently present in that slot*).
+The preset is (up)loaded to the E1 to the second preset slot in bank 6 by default (*overwriting any preset currently present in that slot*).
 All controls in the preset are mapped to the corresponding parameter in the device.
 (The image shows the preset created on the fly for the Saturator effect, in 'devicedict' order, see below.)

 ![Preset created on the fly](./images/saturator.png "Preset created on the fly")